christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **9.1 Christianity**

 Sometime after the Roman-Jewish wars the Flavians tried to subvert the eastern imperial religion and they created christianity.
 It seems likely that the Bosphoran imperial religion before Christiantiy was essentially Judaism (see: Chapter 8.
 Who Forged History?).
-The Flavians took this religon and they infused a slave morality into it.
+Jewish rabbis within the Flavian administration who worked as scribes took this religion and they infused a slave morality into it.

 One person who had a hand in writing the New Testament was named Epicteus (See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)) who was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
 20–25 – died c.
 95).
-Epicteus was from Phrygia which had the higest proportion of jews in the Roman empire at the time (https://en.wikipedia.org/wiki/Phrygia#Jews_of_Phrygia), and they were likely of the J1 haplotyped ones and the J1 haplotype is strong in that region.
+Epicteus was from Phrygia which had the highest proportion of jews in the Roman empire at the time (https://en.wikipedia.org/wiki/Phrygia#Jews_of_Phrygia), and they were likely of the J1 haplotyped ones as the J1 haplotype is strong in that region.

 Epictetus had a Roman teacher named Gaius Musonius Rufus (c.
 20-30-died c.
 101) who was a Roman Stoic philosopher.
 Gaius Musonius Rufus was also a teacher of Dio Chrysostom (c.
 40 – c.
 115 AD).
 Josephus opened his book "Jewish Wars" and "History of the Jews" (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".